Minesto23/peerwire/README.md

 ### Graphical Interface (GUI)

-The easiest way to use PeerWire is via the web interface.
+The easiest way to use PeerWire is via the modern web interface.

 1. Run the GUI binary:
     ```bash
     ./peerwire-gui
     ```
 2. Open your browser to [http://localhost:8080](http://localhost:8080).
+3.  **Browse** to select your desired download folder.
-3. Drag and drop a `.torrent` file to start downloading.
+4. Drag and drop a `.torrent` file to start downloading.

 ### Command Line Interface (CLI)